jadecobra/python_tdd_exercises/source/index.rst

 ----

 *********************************************************************************
-videos
+do you like videos?
 *********************************************************************************

-`There are videos for every chapter, check them out here <https://www.youtube.com/@JacobItegboje>`_
+:ref:`There are videos for every chapter, check them out here<pumping python videos>`

 .. raw:: html